Bookworm-project/BookwormDB/README.md

 *  `/metadata/jsoncatalog.txt` with one JSON object per line.
 All JSON objects must have the same keys.
 There should be no new line or tab characters in this file.
 *  `/texts/raw` This folder should contain a uniquely named .txt file for every item in your collection of texts that you want to build a bookworm around.

-Fill `texts/raw/` with .txt files containing the raw text from summaries of bills introduced into Congress.
+Fill `/texts/raw/` with .txt files containing the raw text from summaries of bills introduced into Congress.
 Each .txt file must be uniquely named and contain the text from the summary of a single bill.
 Then, we will create the `metadata/jsoncatalog.txt` file which will hold metadata for each bill, including a field that links each JSON object to a .txt file in `texts/raw/`.

-Included in the `congress_api` repo is a script titled `congress_parser.py` which we'll run to create the jsoncatalog.txt file and all the .txt files.
+Included in the `congress_api` repo is a script titled `congress_parser.py` which we'll run to create `jsoncatalog.txt` and all the .txt files.

 ```
 cd congress_api